About Policy

 Are you telling me how to vote?

 Some parties have fewer policies than others on any given issue.
-That might be because they don’t care about it that much or it might be because they have one great policy that they think will solve the whole issue.
-Simple arithmetic – which is how Policy generates your personalised graph – won’t address these factors.
+This might be because they don’t care about the issue as much, or it might be because they have one great policy that they think will solve multiple issues.
+Simple arithmetic – which is how Policy.nz generates your personalised graph – won’t address these factors.

-Likewise, it won’t take account of how much you care about different issues.
-Maybe you think climate change is far more important than housing.
-But if you favourite two housing policies from the National Party and one climate policy from the Green Party, the graph will show a greater proportion of National Party policies favourited.
+Likewise, it won’t take into account how much you care about different issues.
+Maybe you think climate change is more important than housing.
+But if you favourite two housing policies from Party A and one climate policy from Party B, the graph will show a greater proportion of Party A policies favourited.

 Is my information kept private?